Curriculum Master Business Informatics

 Learning Outcomes:

-Based on the technical knowledge, students expand their professional competences to include social and methodological competences in order to be able to support cross-company digitisation projects or initiate and manage them themselves.
-The students know the importance of transparency, communication and coordination in the supply chain.
+Based on the technical knowledge, alumni expand their professional competences to include social and methodological competences in order to be able to support cross-company digitisation projects or initiate and manage them themselves.
+The alumni know the importance of transparency, communication and coordination in the supply chain.
 They know the challenges and necessary framework conditions and can develop optimisation approaches themselves.
-The students acquire the necessary tools to be able to assess how information and data are exchanged within a SC, which problems and effects can arise in the process and know the corresponding solution approaches.
+The alumni acquire the necessary tools to be able to assess how information and data are exchanged within a SC, which problems and effects can arise in the process and know the corresponding solution approaches.
 They are able to develop new ideas on how the data of a supply chain can be monetised, how effort and revenue can be evenly distributed and how a joint business model can ultimately be developed.

 Superior module: